Evaluating Search-Based Software Microbenchmark Prioritization: Discussion

-\paragraphquestion{Is it Worth Applying \gls{tcp} to Benchmarks} While \gls{tcp} is highly effective for benchmarks, especially the search-based technique, there is still a considerable overhead.
-This overhead is mostly due to the time required to extract coverage information~\citep{laaber:21c} and only a small fraction is attributed to the prioritization algorithm (see \cref{sec:results:efficiency}.
-While this time is arguably lower than for unit testing, because benchmarks are repeatedly executed and run much longer~\citep{laaber:20}, whether it is worth-while employing \gls{tcp} highly depends on the individual benchmark suite and the project's performance testing objectives.
-If it is critical to detect performance changes as fast as possible, e.g., otherwise the release of a new software version would be halted, running \gls{tcp} can drastically reduce the time to detect these.
-However, for projects with extensive overheads, such as \eclipsecollections{} and \netty{} in our study, it is better to run the benchmark suite without \gls{tcp}.
+\paragraphquestion{Is it Worth Applying \gls{smbp}} While coverage-based \gls{smbp} is effective, there is still a considerable overhead.
+This overhead is mostly due to the time required to extract coverage information~\citep{laaber:21c} and only a small fraction is attributed to the prioritization algorithm (see \cref{sec:results:efficiency}).
+While this time is arguably lower than for unit testing because benchmarks are repeatedly executed and run much longer~\citep{laaber:20}, whether it is worth employing coverage-based \gls{smbp} highly depends on the individual benchmark suite and the project's performance testing objectives.
+If it is critical to detect performance changes as fast as possible, e.g., the release of a new software version would be otherwise halted, running \gls{smbp} can drastically reduce the time to detect these.
+However, for projects with extensive overheads, such as \eclipsecollections{} and \netty{} in our study, coverage-based \gls{smbp} is not worthwhile.
+A better alternative to coverage-based techniques are \gls{smbp} techniques that solely rely on the \objsch{} objective, which is (sometimes) more effective and substantially more efficient.
+This suggests that non-coverage-based \gls{smbp} techniques are highly suggested to be employed.

-\paragraphquestion{Is it Practical to Apply \gls{tcp}} Beyond the temporal cost of applying the \gls{tcp} technique, there is a cost of extracting and maintaining the information required as input to the search-based technique.
-On one hand, the technique requires storing historical information about benchmark executions, especially their changes between previous versions, for computing the third objective: historical performance change (see \cref{sec:approach}).
-On the other hand, there is neither a need to store historical coverage information nor compute the source code difference on every new commit, as the results of \rqchangeawareness{} show that \covnca{}, the non-change-aware technique, performs better than the change-aware techniques (i.e., \covcap{} and \covcas{}).
-This is probably best done as part of the \gls{ci} pipeline, because it provides the necessary infrastructure to run benchmarks, store the information about the build (i.e., performance change history), and has the code changes readily available.
+\paragraphquestion{Is it Practical to Apply \gls{smbp}} Beyond the temporal cost of applying a \gls{smbp} technique, there is a cost of extracting and maintaining the information required as input.
+On the one hand, the techniques require storing historical information about benchmark executions, especially their changes between previous versions, for computing the \objsch{} objective.
+On the other hand, there is neither a need to store historical coverage information nor compute the source code difference on every new commit, as the results of \rqchangeawareness{} show that \covnca{}, the non-change-aware approach, performs equally to the change-aware approaches (i.e., \covcap{} and \covcas{}) overall.
+This is probably best done as part of the \gls{ci} pipeline because it provides the necessary infrastructure to run benchmarks, store the information about the build (i.e., performance change history), and has the code changes readily available.